zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

 [APZ 156.10] (#apz156 .10) {#apz156 .10 .ref .apz} "Hazards discipline” is
-Discharge of hazards, compress of hazards, relieve hazards, dispose of hazards, It is unpretentious nirvana.
-“Lord, Beneficence” is a resource Reverse, Non-Change Reverse, Alias Reverse, Dharman Dhamma Reverse, that there is a knit door in the indices that the people complete, Feeling around the meal, sleeping, feeling discreet in remembrance, four satipottas, Four Leads, Four Negative Leads, Phuchendians, Seventh Powers, Sasara Bomedium, Lady Octangal Way, Nirvana, Nirvana, Nirvanagamini Beneficence will also be said.
+Discharge of hazards, compress of hazards, relieve hazards, dispose of hazards, It is unpretentious Nibbana.
+“Lord, Beneficence” is a resource Reverse, Non-Change Reverse, Alias Reverse, Dharman Dhamma Reverse, that there is a knit door in the indices that the people complete, Feeling around the meal, sleeping, feeling discreet in remembrance, four satipottas, Four Leads, Four Negative Leads, Phuchendians, Seventh Powers, Sasara Bomedium, Lady Octangal Way, Nibbana, Nibbana, Nibbanagamini Beneficence will also be said.
 Measure the posts.
 Measure will be imposed.
 Measure the openings.
 Split gaugeIFSs Measure the pros.
 Lord, is that The created image is emanated to the intelligences.
 Rehidu or